17 Feb 2021

 Designed to accentuate the tranquil and natural beauty of the area, the communities within Lake James offer unparelled privacy and convenience.
 As a resident or visitor of Lake James, you'll be able to take advantage of the amazing amenities and entertainment offerings exlcusive to this lakeside community.

-With a steadily growing inventory of opulent Lake James real estate and luxurious lakeside vacation rentals, you can count on Greybeard as a premier source for investment and retreat opportunities in the Lake James and surrounding area of Morganton!
+With a steadily growing inventory of opulent Lake James real estate and luxurious lakeside vacation rentals, you can count on Greybeard as a premier source for investment and retreat opportunities in the Lake James and the surrounding area of Morganton!
+Discover our selection of cabin rentals in Lake James to help you plan your next adventure.